Kei-Fujikura/Blender-ZMQ-add-on/README.md

 # Blender-ZMQ-add-on (BlendZMQ)
-Blender 2.8x add-on that allows streaming of data (from another computer) into Blender over ZeroMQ sockets, **without** freezing the interface (publisher-subscriber pattern).
+Blender 3.0x add-on that allows streaming of data (from another computer) into Blender over ZeroMQ sockets, **without** freezing the interface (publisher-subscriber pattern).

 ## Update
-- v1.1 (2020-02-10) - **Blender 2.81+ pip support**: In Blender 2.81 pip is enabled by default.
+- v0.1 (2021-01-17) - **Blender 3.00+ support**
 This update takes that behavior into account.
 If the `Enable pip & install pyzmq` button fails, it still executes `ensurepip.bootstrap()`.
 Restart Blender and try again, it will work this time (on Windows make sure you run with admin rights).